robweber/ha-betabrite-sign/README.md

     template: >-
       The Front door is {{ value.state }}
     # example of a conditional
-    # returns true if the state has changed
+    # returns true if the state is not unknown
     update_template: >-
-      {{ value.state != previous.state }}
+      {{ value.state != 'unknown' }}
 ```

-A more advanced technique for combing data can be done through the `get_payload()` template method.
+A more advanced technique for combining data can be done through the `get_payload()` template method.
 Similar to the [states()](https://www.home-assistant.io/docs/configuration/templating/#states) method in Home Assistant; this allows MQTT templates to get payloads from other MQTT topics.
 These topics can be defined for the sole purpose of holding information for use later.
 The example below subscribes to 2 topics, one for geolocation and one for general home/away presence.
 The `mqtt_location` variable references the presence information to decide if the person is home or not before displaying the full geo location.
+Any time a variable is updated that is used within other templates the downstream template will also be updated.
+These are found at runtime by looking for `get_payload()` method calls.

 ```
 variables:
   mqtt_presence:
     type:mqtt
     # published home/away status
-    topic: homeassistant/person/person_a
+    topic: homeassistant/person/person_a/state
   mqtt_location:
     type: mqtt
     # geolocation published from Home Assistant Companion App
     topic: homeassistant/mobile_app/person_a/geo_location
-    # use this to render the template as it will get updated more often
     template: >-
     {% if get_payload('mqtt_presence') == 'home' %}
     Person A is Home